Alvitruve/Dragons-not-lions/README.md

 Data S2A, S2B, S2C and S2D are derived datasets used to conduct the final analyses on prey-averaged trophic level (PATL) and mean chain lengths.
 Data S2A was assembled from all .csv files returning a node-chain length matrix (X.chains); Data S2B and Data S2C were assembled from mean chain lengths calculated based on Data S2A.

-Dinosaur Park Formation (DPF) fully resolved food web versions only had their PATL calculated in Network3D, so the data generated with that software is provided instead of the 'cheddar' data.
+Dinosaur Park Formation (DPF) fully resolved food web versions (in Data S2 folder) only had their PATL calculated in Network3D, so the data generated with that software is provided instead of the 'cheddar' data.

 Data S3 - Cenograms and histograms contains the raw data used to plot body size distributions for each community.